-The San Siro side has been dealt another blow on the injury front as the attacking midfielder will be out for about a month.
+The San Siro side have been dealt yet another blow on the injury front as the attacking midfielder will be out for about a month

 The attacking midfielder was forced to leave the pitch after 70 minutes of play on his Milan return and underwent further examination on Monday to clarify the extent of his injury.

 "AC Milan communicate that medical examinations have revealed an injury to Kaka's left adductor," a Milan statement reads.